Skip to main content

 Persistent Stage Redeployment

-After the Persistent node has been deployed for the first time into a target environment, subsequent deployments may result in either altering the Persistent Table or recreating the Persistent table.
+After the Persistent Stage Node has been deployed for the first time into a target Environment, subsequent deployments may result in either altering the Persistent Table or recreating the Persistent table.

 Altering the Persistent Tables